 Moderate your expenditures

 Although the majority of people in Australia will have what is called ‘disposable income’ – money that’s left over after all of their costs for the month are covered – not all will make a point of moderating how much of this they actually spend.
-By moderating your expenses, you could save hundreds of dollars extra each year.
 Switching high powered bulbs out for environmentally friendly ones can be a good start, as can reducing phone bills and cutting back on internet speeds to shave a bit of cash off with each bill payment.